An online new music intensive for composers and performers

 - 1 week to put 1 premiere concert together on FaceBook Live

-1:2:1 is a one-week online intensive pairing composers and solo performers on any instrument or voice (NEW!) to create new work and new communities.
-Limited to just 16 people (eight pairs of composers and performers), this close-knit group will have:
+1:2:1 is a one-week online intensive pairing composers and solo performers on any instrument or voice to create new work and new communities.
+Limited to a maximum of just 16 people (eight pairs of composers and performers), this close-knit group will have:

 - Daily coachings: performers and composers will both coach daily with faculty in preparation for the world premiere of the new solo work on the final webcast concert.
 Composers will have the opportunity to coach with faculty on their piece and make minor revisions to the work leading up to the end-of-week premiere.
 Performers will also have the opportunity to coach on a short (up to 10 minute) contemporary solo piece of their choice, also to be performed on the final online concert.

-- Daily presentations and seminars: all attendees (composers and performers) will have daily opportunities to engage each other and faculty in discussion around pertinent issues of the day including and beyond music, such as career advice, business-focused topics, music tech, and the current political, societal, and artistic environment within which we all create.
-Attendees will also have the chance to present their work to other attendees in 30-minute slots each day, and enjoy planned unstructured time to engage each other as well.
+- Daily presentations and seminars: all attendees (composers and performers) will have daily opportunities to engage each other and faculty in discussion around music and beyond, such as career advice, business-focused topics, music tech, and the current political, societal, and artistic environment within which we all create.
+Attendees will also have the chance to present their work to other attendees in 30-minute slots each day, and also enjoy planned unstructured time to just hang out.

-- Guest lectures and coachings by Molly Barth, Doug Perkins, and Nina C. Young.
+- Guest lectures and coachings by Marcos Balter, Haruka Fujii, and Dana Jessen

 - A premiere performance webcast: the new works, as well as contemporary solo works by each performer, will be prerecorded for presentation in a culminating webcast featuring short introductions with the composers and performers.